vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 stuff, as a dull continuing pain, but most of the time it's not salient to me.
 I was able to make reasonable progress on a mix of mechanical and intellectual tasks.

+### Twenty-eight days later (2024-08-15)

+#### Notes taken in the afternoon (around 2:30 PM) around two hours after my first meal

+I had a relatively normal morning.
+I continued to skip exercise per the plan.
+The pain was still limited to being below the belly button.

+I did morning shopping and it worked fine.

+I was feeling a little more bothered by the pain in the morning than the previous day, though I don't know if the degree of pain was higher.

+After eating, I had a brief period when I felt low-energy, influenced by the pain and a general sense of lethargy.
+I decided to try a bowel movement.
+While the movement was brief and small, perhaps the extra gas release or other factors in it helped me feel a lot better, and I was back to my normal of the last few days after that, though still a bit lethargic.

 ## Current learnings